sbstjn/liveblog.js/README.md

 npm install
 ```

+**liveblog.js** stores all posts as single files within the `posts` folder, no database is needed for storage.

-### Configure Ports
+### Start liveblog.js

-Use custom port for HTTP and WebSocket
+Use a custom port for each HTTP and Web Socket.
+This may be useful when using liveblog.js with nginx…

 ```bash
 PORT=8080 PORT_SOCKET=8090 node app.js
 ```

-Use same custom port for HTTP and WebSocket
+Use the same custom port for HTTP and WebSocket (most common usage)

 ```bash
 PORT=8080 node app.js